elemel/fungeoneer/docs/chapters/08/ledger-lines.md

 {{ problem.example_map }}
 ```

 The log below shows you exploring the example dungeon, with your location marked `@` on the map.
-The status lines now also show the stack size (labeled `S`).
+The status lines now also show the stack size as register S (labeled `S`).

 ```
 {{ problem.example_log }}